robsann/NetworkSecurityWithSnort/docs/tools_and_tests.md

     alert icmp any any <> 192.168.57.4 any (msg:"ICMP Timestamp Reply)";  itype:14; sid:2000004; rev:1;)
     alert icmp any any <> 192.168.57.4 any (msg:"ICMP Destination Unreachable"; itype:3; sid:2000005; rev:1;)
     ```
-    - **TCP Packets:** The following rules match eight types of packets using the TCP protocol.
+    - **TCP Packets:** The first following rule match all packets using the TCP protocol, while the subsequent rules match specific packets using the TCP protocol.
     ```yml
     alert tcp any any <> 192.168.57.4 any (msg:"TCP Packet detected"; sid:3000000; rev:1;)
     alert tcp any any <> 192.168.57.4 any (msg:"TCP SYN";       flags:S;   sid:3000001; rev:1;)